- Where to Buy

 DV = Daily Value // 3.0 oz. =85 g Source: USDA Standard Reference Release 28

 The high protein content of wild Alaska Opilio Snow Crab is easily digestible, and has all nine amino acids the body can’t produce itself — a complete protein of the highest quality.

 A 3.0 oz portion of wild Alaska Opilio Snow Crab portion contains 8.8 mcg of Vitamin B-12 (367% DV).
 There are many benefits of B-12:

 In Alaska, protecting the future of both the stocks and environment take priority over opportunities for commercial harvest.
 State and federal agencies collaborate to determine each year’s harvest limits, and monitor the season in real-time to determine when these limits have been met.
 Additional measures, such as the catch share programs and a stringent on-board observer program ensure sustainably harvested wild Alaska Opilio Snow crab will be available for generations to come.

 The Opilio Snow crab harvest is limited by the 3 S’s: Size, Sex, and Season.
-Only males with a carapace of at least 6.5 inches can be caught, and harvest is not permitted during mating and molting!
+Only males of legal carapace width can be caught and the industry-preferred size is 4 inches and above, harvest is not permitted during mating and molting!